Om1201/IT314_Project/Documentation/Interviews/Interview 2.md

 **Answer:**

 I primarly want to learn programming from basics to advanced so that I can prepare for online assesments and coding interviews, and also learn how to work on real projects.
-For this i want to learn various tech stacks from begineer to advanced level.
+For this I want to learn various tech stacks from begineer to advanced level.

 ---